 Download a PDF: Hawk Elevation Profile

 This, of course, is a trail race.
 Part of a trail race is making your way on the course.
-We will do our BEST to make it difficult (even for the most bone-headed among you) to get off-course.
-That said, wind, animals, vandals or your own blurry vision may cause you to miss a marker or a turn and we’re not looking to paint the entire course orange.
+We will do our BEST to mark the course and think like a trail runner, but please familiarize yourself with the course beforehand.

 In addition to the white, blue and red blazes on the westerly, easterly and shoreline trails, you may see trails marked with both white and blue or red and blue blazes.
 These are “connector trails.”
 Do not follow them.
 They will be marked with wrong-way signs and/or ribbons, but in case the signs get knocked over or vandalized, please know you should follow only SINGLE white, blue or red blazes as shown in the photos.

 100-mile and 50-mile races: You’ll begin at the Start/Finish and run about an eighth of a mile to the trail head for the blue-blazed trail.
 Make a left turn onto the blue-blazed trail and follow it a couple hundred yards to the Sanders Mound trail.
-You’ll take a left and do a quick 1.1 mile out-and-back to the top of Sanders Mound where you will find a hole punch for your bib.
-From there you’ll get back on the blue-blazed trail and head for the Lands End aid station.
+You’ll take a left and do a quick 1.1 mile out-and-back to the top of Sanders Mound where you will find a bucket of trinkets, pick one each time you run the mound, you give it to the Lands End aide station captain or if you prefer you hold onto them until the end of the race and give them to the RD.
+After your descend the Mound you will get back on the blue-blazed trail and head for the Lands End aid station.

 The white-blazed trail will take you to the West Park Road aid station.
 From there, leave the trails and follow the signs, flags and ribbons along West Park Road, staying on the grass, to Bunker Hill.
 This is the Goodwin Loop.
 Complete the 2.5-mile Goodwin Loop, which includes a traverse of Bunker Hill, and return to the West Park Road aid station.
 You’ll then continue on the white-blazed trail back to the Lands End aid station.